giacomodrago/minijson_reader/README.md

 ## Motivation and design

 When parsing JSON messages, most C/C++ libraries employ a DOM-based approach, i.e. they work by building an in-memory representation of object, and the client can then create/read/update/delete the properties of the object as needed, and most importantly access them in whatever order.
-While this is very convenient and provides maximum flexibility, there are situations in which memory allocations must or should preferably be avoided. `minijson_reader` is a callback-based parser, which can effectively parse JSON messages *without allocating a single byte of memory*, provided the input buffer can be modified.
+While this is very convenient and provides maximum flexibility, there are situations in which memory allocations must or should preferably be avoided. `minijson_reader` is a callback-based parser, which can effectively parse JSON messages *without allocating a single byte of memory on the heap*, provided the input buffer can be modified.

 [`minijson_writer`](https://github.com/giacomodrago/minijson_writer) is the independent counterpart for writing JSON messages.

 ## Dependencies

-`minijson_reader` is a single header file of ~1,300 LOC with **no library dependencies**.
+`minijson_reader` is a single header file of ~1,500 LOC with **no library dependencies**.
 **C++17** support is required.

 ## Contexts